-(2) to increase the domestic consumption of agricultural commodities by expanding or aiding in the expansion of domestic farmers' markets, roadside stands, and community supported agriculture programs; and
+(2) to increase the domestic consumption of agricultural commodities by expanding or aiding in the expansion of domestic farmers' markets, roadside stands, and community supported agriculture programs; and ported agriculture programs. (c) Exclusion of Benefits in Determining Eligibility for OTHER PROGRAMS.-The value of any benefit provided to any eligible seniors farmers' market nutrition program recipient under this section shall not be considered to be income or resources for any purposes under any Federal, State, or local law.

-(3) to develop or aid in the development of new and additional farmers' markets, roadside stands, and community supported agriculture programs. (c) EXCLUSION OF BENEFITS IN DETERMINING ELIGIBILITY FOR
+(3) to develop or aid in the development of new and additional farmers' markets, roadside stands, and community supfarmers' market nutrition program.